bpython/bpython/README.rst

 * watchdog (optional, for monitoring imported modules for changes)
 * jedi (optional, for experimental multiline completion)

-If you are using Python 2 on Mac OS X, the following dependencies are required as well:
+If you are using Python 2 before 2.7.7, the following dependency is also

-* pyOpenSSL
-* ndg-httpsclien
+required:

-* pyasn1
+* requests[security]

 If you have problems installing cffi which is needed by pyOpenSSL, please take a look at https://cffi.readthedocs.org/en/release-0.8/#macos-x.